misiektoja/lol_monitor/docs/configuration.md

 **The log file always keeps the full line**, so nothing is lost.
 That is also why truncation is ignored when logging is switched off with `-d`: without a log file there would be no full copy of a cut line.

 Width is measured in display columns rather than characters, so a wide glyph in a Korean or Japanese player name costs two columns and is never printed as half of itself.
-This needs the optional [wcwidth](https://pypi.org/project/wcwidth/) library:
+This needs the optional [wcwidth](https://pypi.org/project/wcwidth/) library.
+Without it every character counts as one column and a line holding wide glyphs can run past the limit:

 ```bash
 pip install wcwidth